-7. Take the Funicular
+7. Ride the Funicular

 It’s kind of like an escalator, which is great as the mountainside is quite steep.
-Once at the top, you’ll be rewarded with spectacular views over the city, as well as an upclose view of the statue of Pipila, a local hero.
+Once at the top, you’ll be rewarded with spectacular views over the colorful city of Guanajuato, as well as an up-close view of the statue of Pipila, a local hero.

 8. Go Shopping

-9. Check out Churches and Cathedrals
+9. Check Out The Churches and Cathedrals

-There are numerous churches and cathedrals in and around the city center.
-The vibrant yellow Basilica de Guanajuato dominates the main plaza, while the San Cayetano is located out near the mines.
+You can’t miss the vibrant yellow Basilica de Guanajuato which dominates the main plaza, while the San Cayetano (La Valenciana) is located out near the mines.